Building a Go Reliability Lab

 The full source is on GitHub.
 The best time to study these patterns is before your first outage.

-For the language-agnostic version of these patterns, see 12 Commits to a Reliable Backend.
+If you want the founder-first version (business framing, language-agnostic patterns, minimal Go detail), see 12 Commits to a Reliable Backend.